Invited to a Passover Seder, and You Don’t Know What To Expect? Here’s What You Need To Know

 No matter what, there is reading or some or all of the Hagaddah and note of the seder plate for this isn’t your ordinary meal.
 Most Jews leave an empty seat or a cup of wine left for Elijah (hoping s/he will come).
 Often they’ll keep the door open for Elijah

 Be sure that if you bring something it is “Kosher for Passover” and definitely doesn’t have bread or wheat (You’ve already read why).

 In fact, observant Jews don’t eat bread or any leavened grain items for the full eight days/ They clean their entire house of these items before Passover, using special dishes and implements just for Passover during this time so no breadcrumbs remain.

 One more important thing to note about Passover is that, like the old Levy’s Rye Bread advertising line: you don’t have to be Jewish to enjoy it.
 Jews traditionally invite

 Jews traditionally invite people who don’t have a seder of their own to attend, and non-Jews to join them.

-This isn’t to convert anyone, but just to enjoy good food, wine, companionship, and to hear the ancient story told, one more time, this year.
+This is NOT to convert them, but just to enjoy good food, wine, companionship, and to hear the ancient story told, one more time, this year.